-October 26, 2023 SSC & ELAC
+October 23, 2024 SSC

+Met to nominate and vote in officers.
+New officers: Ms. Serrano will be President, Ms. Gutierrez will be Vice President, and Mr. Antuna will be Secretary.
+Shared the proposed changes to accommodate reduction in LCAP Funding due to overage from 2023-2024 (\$14,118), the proposal is to reduce a 7 hours Para II to the original funding of 5 hours when that employee resigns.
+For the additional Title I Funding (\$11,073 and \$298 in Parent Title I) the council approved additional opportunities for academic and behavioral support by increasing allocations to those actions listed in the current plan.
 Overall Budget updates were shared with SSC regarding allocations for the year, elections for President, Vice President and Secretary.
 In addition, the agenda included welcoming new members, proposed dates, overview of the Bylaws, and a review of the school plan and needs assessment.
 Overview of the members roles took place.
 SSC members met regarding a change in funding of our school-community liaison as well as the bylaws, the home-school compact, the Agua Caliente Family Engagement Policy, the Safe School plan the continued delegation of ELAC to the SSC.
 Position and budgeted discussions around the elimination of our prevention specialist and use the salary savings to establish the full time community liaison, increase Paraprofessionals hours to maintain positions, and increase supervision aide time.
-Recommended ELAC join SSC due to lack of parent volunteers.
+Shared ELAC Recruitment updates.

-December 13, 2023 SSC & ELAC
+December 18, 2024 SSC